dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1861: Denmark's decriminalization recognizes personal use.
+### T1861: Denmark decriminalized small amounts of marijuana in 2003.

 |Support|
 |---|